 But when work was done, the slaves would sometimes gather around the fire and tell the story of the Ibos.
 For to them, the Ibos’ defiance gave them hope that one day they, too, would return to the motherland – if not in body, then in spirit.

-And to this day, they say that if you sit near the mouth of Dunbar Creek on certain nights and listen closely, you’ll hear the sound of the Ibos’ rattling chains, along with the sounds of bare feet slapping against the dark waters.
+And to this day, they say that if you sit near Ibo Landing on St Simons Island, at the mouth of Dunbar Creek, on certain nights – listen closely.
+You may hear the sound of the Ibos’ rattling chains, along with the sounds of bare feet slapping against the dark waters.
 And, if you’re not too frightened already, you may also want to keep an ear out for their solemn, defiant refrain as it drifts like a whisper through the marsh:

 “The water brought us the water will take us away.”